michuW93/microsoft_azure_fundamentals/az-204/microsoft_azure-AZ-204-questions_answers-.md

 You are preparing to migrate the Azure Function to Kubernetes using Kubernetes-based Event Driven Autoscaling (KEDA).
 You need to configure Kubernetes Custom Resource Definitions (CRD) for the Azure Function.
 Which CRDs should you configure?
-Azure function code: Deployment
+<b>Azure function code: Deployment</b> </br>
-Pooling interval: ScaledObject
+<b>Pooling interval: ScaledObject </b> </br>
-Azure Storeage connection String: Secret
+<b>Azure Storage connection String: Secret</b></br>

-82. Note: This question is part of a series of questions that present the same scenario.
-Each question in the series contains a unique solution that might meet the stated goals.
-Some question sets might have more than one correct solution, while others might not have a correct solution.
-After you answer a question in this section, you will NOT be able to return to it.
-As a result, these questions will not appear in the review screen.
-You develop and deploy an Azure App Service API app to a Windows-hosted deployment slot named Development.
+82. You develop and deploy an Azure App Service API app to a Windows-hosted deployment slot named Development.
 You create additional deployment slots named Testing and Production.
 You enable auto swap on the Production deployment slot.
 You need to ensure that scripts run and resources are available before a swap operation occurs.
 * <b>Enable auto swap for the Testing slot.
 Deploy the app to the Testing slot.</b>
 * <b>Disable auto swap.
 Update the app with a method named statuscheck to run the scripts.
 Re-enable auto swap and deploy the app to the Production slot.</b>